TobleMiner/shoreline/README.md

 -s <ring size>				Size of network ring buffer in bytes (default 65536) -l <listen threads>			Number of threads used to listen for incoming connections (default 10) -f <frontend,[option=value,...]>	Frontend to use as a display.
 May be specified multiple times.
 Use -f ? to list available frontends and options
+-t <fontfile>				Enable fancy text rendering using TTF, OTF or CFF font from <fontfile>
 -d					Disable	display of repo url (https://github.com/TobleMiner/shoreline) in upper left corner
 ```